 The uniquely herbaceous nature of sage brings fond food memories of soup, stuffing, and general warmth.
 Incorporating it into a skillet cornbread lets it shine.

-Entries tagged with 'The Epicurious Cookbook'
+'The Epicurious Cookbook' on Serious Eats

 The holidays aren't an easy time for those of us on a gluten-free diet.
 But this lemon layer cake is good enough to make you forget about that.
 Tart, fluffy and sweet, and made as cake or cupcakes, make or bring this to your next holiday party.